-17. Advisors must send each team members’ health form when final names are submitted before the registration deadline.
+17. Advisors must bring the original team members’ health form on the day of the competition.
 The Area IV Envirothon Committee Registrar must have original signatures on the medical consent forms before participation in the event.

-19. Students may not carry any personal items including purses, backpacks and cell phones.
+21. Students may not carry any personal items including purses, backpacks, cell phones.
 Exceptions will be made for chairs.
 If there are special needs, please have your advisors contact the host county.
 We encourage participants to bring bag chairs or portable stools to use during the event.

 VIOLATION OF THESE RULES CAN RESULT IN THE

 DISQUALIFICATION OF A TEAM OR A LESSER PENALTY